Trends Driving the Need for CRE Tech

 Commercial Real Estate is one of the oldest industries in the US, yet it’s also one of the last to embrace innovation and adapt to new advances in technology.
 But that only means that this industry is ripe for disruption.
-A survey from National Real Estate Investor found that CRE tech represents about 10% of budgets for most firms, but this number is expected to increase by over 5% in the next 2 years alone.
+A survey from National Real Estate Investor found that CRE tech represents about 10% of budgets for most firms, a number that is expected to increase by over 5% by the end of 2020.

 Let’s take a look at some of the trends driving the need for CRE technology today.

 The commercial real estate industry has always had a lot of data available, but it’s been very fractured in the past.
 And sometimes it’s death by numbers — you have an overabundance of data.
 But no matter how many boots you have on the ground, you still need access to the right data both to analyze a deal and then eventually to manage the deal.

 Today we see this industry more driven by data and analytics than ever before.
 But it’s not just about having more data — it’s about being able to interpret and understand complex data.
 Investors demand these insights in order to be able to make informed, educated decisions.
 Technology enables investors to access that data and to access it faster and better.